ducasp/MSX-Development/FPGA/ocm-pld v3.9x/firmware/mc2p/README.txt

       disconnected for a while to detect its removal and then be able to see the new device being connected

+    - Fix: there was a bug in z80 implementation causing issues while playing Lilly's Saga, fix provided by Hara-san

 - Future:

     - Extra: this is a WIP, please wait, but it will have Franky VDP :P